 Elopements still require some planning - but not nearly as much as a traditional wedding, and the process isn’t nearly as stressful!
 A huge perk of eloping is that you have a lot more flexibility in what you can do on the day, and you have room to be spontaneous and go with the flow.

 Elopement budgets all look different, because there’s no one way to elope.
 But because you get to decide what you spend money on and what’s important to you, eloping is usually less expensive than a traditional wedding!
 And the money you spend goes towards investing in experiences rather than things.
+Many couples love to experience something new during their elopement, whether it's an activity like snorkeling, or taking a glacier tour, with eloping you'll be able to spend your budget towards the things that you care about most.

 Weddings are a huge source of carbon emissions and of waste, and eloping is a great way to reduce your impact.
 Getting married outdoors, with less people, and no single use decorations helps the environment!